 These sanctions apply, in particular, within the EU and to conduct by all EU nationals and EU-incorporated entities wherever in the world.
-Council Regulation (EU) No. 2024/1745 of 24 June 2024 introduced certain "best-effort" requirements for EU parent companies to ensure that third-country entities which they own or control do not participate in activities undermining EU sanctions against Russia.
-Recently, the European Commission has issued Frequently Asked Questions (FAQs) on those "best-effort" requirements (see below).
+The EU introduced certain "best-effort" requirements for EU parent companies to ensure that third-country entities which they own or control do not participate in activities undermining the relevant EU sanctions against Russia (see below).

-The last consolidated versions of these Regulations are available here: Council Regulation (EU) No. 833/2014, 269/2014 (this consolidated version does not yet reflect the most recent amendments by Council Regulations (EU) No. 2024/3189 and 2024/3183 of 16 December 2024), 692/2014, 2022/263, 2024/1485 and 2024/2642.
+The last consolidated versions of these Regulations are available here: Council Regulation (EU) No. 833/2014, 269/2014, 692/2014, 2022/263, 2024/1485 and 2024/2642.